-For mathematicians, it is well-known that if you have three large objects which have gravitational impact on each other, you can determine where they have been in the past, but you cannot predict where they will be in the future.
+For mathematicians, it is well known that if you have three large objects that have gravitational impact on each other, you can determine where they have been in the past, but you cannot predict where they will be in the future.
 It is called the Three-Body Problem.
 We are well beyond the three-body problem in economics.

 We’re going to see quantitative easing in our future on a scale that will shock everybody.

 Remember that I said it.
 You heard it here first.

 We have at least a seven-body problem, and there is no way to predict what will happen.
 And Trump throws in the uncertainty of tariffs and a trade war with China.

 He does this at a time when optimism on whatever index you want to look at is at an all-time high, unemployment is low, the economy is booming, and with Republicans hanging on by a slim margin with elections coming up, he could lose his ability to do or pass anything for the next two years.

 Not unlike 1929.
 You’d better have your hedges and strategy together.

 There is no reason for the US to go into recession unless a trade war begins to really impact the economy.
 It doesn’t have to impact a lot in order for future expansion plans by businesses to be impacted.

 I am getting nervous.